-Will Branford is a Senior Lecturer in the Experimental Solid State group of the Condensed Matter Physics section of the Physics department.
+Will Branford is a Reader in the Experimental Solid State group of the Condensed Matter Physics section of the Physics department.
 He is part of the management group of the London Centre for Nanotechnology and active in the nanotechnology effort at Imperial.

 His main research focus is the interplay between structure, magnetic and electronic properties of materials.
 His background is in solid state chemistry where the structuring was at the atomic scale.
 He also makes uses of nanofabrication to form arrays where there is structuring at the nanoscale.
 Artificial Spin Ice is an example of a magnetic metamaterial whose properties derive from the properties of the nano-units in the array, rather than the material it is made from.

 et al., 2018, Role of spin-orbit coupling in the electronic structure of IrO2, Physical Review Materials, Vol:2, ISSN:2475-9953

 et al., 2018, Realization of ground state in artificial kagome spin ice via topological defect-driven magnetic writing, Nature Nanotechnology, Vol:13, ISSN:1748-3387, Pages:53-+

 et al., 2016, A novel method for the injection and manipulation of magnetic charge states in nanostructures, Scientific Reports, Vol:6, ISSN:2045-2322

 et al., 2013, The non-random walk of chiral magnetic charge carriers in artificial spin ice, Scientific Reports, Vol:3, ISSN:2045-2322

 et al., 2012, Emerging Chirality in Artificial Spin Ice, Science, Vol:335, ISSN:0036-8075, Pages:1597-1600

 et al., 2011, Monopole defects and magnetic Coulomb blockade, New Journal of Physics, Vol:13, ISSN:1367-2630